IPGP/deformation-lib/nikkhoo/README.md

 The proposed Matlab script is a literal transcription of the Nikkhoo's equations from original script pCDM.m (see [www.volcanodeformation.com](http://www.volcanodeformation.com)), except for:

 - the source coordinates is set to (0,0) so observation points (x,y) are relative to it;
-- the volume potencies have been redefined as a total volume variation *dVtot* and two dimensionless shape parameters *A* and *B*, between 0 and 1, defined as follows (see `pcdmdesc.m` below for examples):
+- the volume potencies have been redefined as a total volume variation *dVtot* and two dimensionless shape parameters *A* and *B*, between 0 and 1, defined as in the upper table (see Figure 1 for examples);
-	- *A = dVz / dVtot* is horizontal over total volume variation ratio,
-	- *B = dVy / (dVx + dVy)* is vertical volume variation ratio;
 - the equations have been vectorized for all input parameters excepted Poisson's ratio *nu* which must be a scalar.
 So massive computation can be achieved on large vectors, matrix or even N-D matrix of inputs.

 Type "doc pcdm" for help, syntax and example, and see script comments for details.